tooreht/django-jsonsuit/CONTRIBUTING.md

         $ git clone git@github.com:your_name_here/django-jsonsuit.git

-3. Install your local copy into a virtualenv.
-Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development:

-        $ mkvirtualenv django-jsonsuit
-        $ cd django-jsonsuit/
+3. Install poetry

-        $ python setup.py develop
+        $ python -m pip install poetry

+4. Install poetry plugins

+        $ poetry self add 'poethepoet[poetry_plugin]'
+        $ poetry self add poetry-release

+5. Install dependencies

+        $ poetry install

-4. Create a branch for local development:
+6. Create a branch for local development:

         $ git checkout -b name-of-your-bugfix-or-feature

     Now you can make your changes locally.

-5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox:
+7. When you're done making changes, check that your changes pass style and unit tests:

-        $ flake8 jsonsuit tests
+        $ poetry poe style
-        $ python setup.py test
+        $ poetry poe test

+8. It is also possible to test other Python and Django versions with nox

-        $ tox
+        $ poetry run nox

-    To get flake8 and tox, just pip install them into your virtualenv.

-6. Commit your changes and push your branch to GitHub:
+9. Commit your changes and push your branch to GitHub:

         $ git add .
         $ git commit -m "Your detailed description of your changes."
         $ git push origin name-of-your-bugfix-or-feature

-7. Submit a pull request through the GitHub website.
+10. Submit a pull request through the GitHub website.

 ## Pull Request Guidelines